 If you have questions about your oriental wool rug, RugKnots is here to help.
 One of our most frequently asked questions is: what are abrashes on wool rugs?

 Watch this video to see examples of abrashes.
 After the video, read on to learn more about abrashes and wool rugs.

 Wool Rug Abrashes

 Quick answer: abrashes are proof you have an authentic, hand-knotted wool rug.
 Companies will try to use machines to create cheaper oriental rug look-a-likes and sell them at hand-knotted prices.
 Abrashes are one of the things that sets a fake apart from a true hand-knotted rug.

 In the previous photo you can see colors that don't quite match the other colors.
 This might at first be seen as an imperfection, but it is actually proof that you have an authentic, hand-knotted wool rug.

 Sometimes a wool rug will have an inconsistency in the dye.
 This is something that happens when the person weaving the wool rug runs out of wool from one dye lot and switches to wool in the next dye lot.
 Since the wool is hand dyed, there is always the chance there will be very slight color differences between dye lots.

 Here is another example of abrashes - can you find them?
 You can see an abrash in the background of the wool rug.
 There are slightly darker brown abrashes in the beige background.

-Why are abrashes such a sought-after trait in wool rugs?
+Why are abrashes such a sought-after trait ?

 It is a sought after trait because it used to be something that set hand-knotted wool rugs apart from machine made rugs.